TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 * 10.9.2020: Modified periods to test cnn to avoid big time intervals between phase folded data.
 This inproves the performance of cnn by reducing continuous same value after interpolation.
 Also validates a cnn with 500 points is a reasonable limit (limiting stdv of interval/period ~ 0.0006).
 * 10.24.2020: Removed low quality data and added flux error to the output file to be ready for an MCMC fit.
 * 10.31.2020: Optimized choice of periods, increasing the speed by a factor of 3.
 Added colormap of maximum predictions.
 Added two new cnn models, 'tess_cnn_sparse.h5' and 'tess_cnn_strict.h5'.
-* 11.7.2020: Allowed the use of multiple sector data if the target is observed more than once.
+* 11.7.2020: Added new program to test multiple sector data if the target is observed more than once.
 Tested on targets observed for 13 sectors (nearly a year long).
+Note: only possible on singular star target, searching for large FFI results in misalignment.

 ## Contributers